Dental Identification in Mass Disasters Indian Medical PG Practice Questions and MCQs

 * **Schour and Massler Chart:** A visual chart of tooth development and eruption used for children.

-Dental Identification in Mass Disasters Indian Medical PG Question 9: Loss of tooth surface because of chemomechanical action is known as?
+Dental Identification in Mass Disasters Indian Medical PG Question 9: What is the most reliable criterion in Gustafson's method of identification?

 Dental Identification in Mass Disasters Explanation: **Explanation:**